ZestfulNation/vue-hotel-datepicker/README.md

 ### dateChanged
 Emited everytime a new date is selected, passing the new date and the previously selected date

-## Contributing
-Just submit a pull request explaining what you changed :)

 ## Credits
 This componend was originally built as a Vue wrapper component for the [Hotel Datepicker](https://github.com/benitolopez/hotel-datepicker) by @benitolopez.
 It diverted from the original implementation though, implementing extra features (e.g. allowedRanges and dummyInputs) and removing others (e.g. topbar)